-Ran is not only director Akira Kurosawa’s final samurai film, but one of his finest works as well.
+Ran is Akira Kurosawa’s final samurai film and one of his finest works.
 The film follows aged warlord Hidetora Ichimonji, who abdicates his power to the eldest of his three sons.
 After an outburst erupts from the youngest son that ends with him being banished from the land, the two older children begin to fight each other for control, even shunning their father in the process.
 Now with his two oldest sons against him, Hidetora finds himself in the middle of an upcoming war being fought on his former lands as madness begins to take him over.

 Framing violence.
 Last but not least, Kurosawa’s framing deserves mention.
-Great wide angle shots consistently show us the land that is at stake in the brothers’ conflict, and what has been bled over in both the film’s past and present, and probably the future of these characters as well.
-This open air connects these battles and cast to the larger world, as these conflicts certainly don’t exist in a vacuum where only the members of the Ichimonji family matter.
-I think that’s what ultimately makes this movie so good, that Kurosawa is able to let his painterly images speak in the film as much as his characters.
+Great wide-angle shots consistently show us the land that is at stake in the brothers’ conflict, and what has been bled over in both the film’s past and present, and probably the future of these characters as well.
+This open-air connects these battles and cast to the larger world, as these conflicts certainly don’t exist in a vacuum where only the members of the Ichimonji family matter.
+I think that’s what ultimately makes this movie so good, that Kurosawa can let his painterly images speak in the film as much as his characters.
 In an age where so many newer films are so aesthetically dull in comparison, Ran continues to shine on brightly.